Skip to Content

 Is lodging available for my family if they visit me while I am in the STAR program?

 Yes.
-Family members/caregivers will be able to stay in the Fisher House (located directly across from the STAR program facility) or either the Hospitality House (located 4 miles from the STAR program facility), free of charge for a short period of time.
+Family members/caregivers will be able to stay at the Hospitality House, located four miles from the STAR program facility, for a short period of time.
 The STAR program Social Worker will work with Service Members, Veterans, and their families prior to their arrival in the program so that appropriate accommodations can be made.

 What do I need to wear?

-A uniform is not required to be worn during the regular therapy day (0730-1630).
-Comfortable clothing may be worn to therapy.
-It is suggested you bring both business and business casual attire for community and vocational outings.
+Comfortable clothing may be worn to daily therapy sessions; a military uniform is not required to be worn during the regular therapy day (0730-1630).
+It is suggested you bring business and business casual attire for community and vocational outings.

 Can I bring my car?